Kubernetes Resource Visibility Limit

-If the Helm install commands were not successful:
+If the Helm install commands fail:

 • Make sure that the Kubernetes RBAC enabled option was correctly selected during install.
 This controls the ‘enableRBAC’ Helm chart values, which must match the RBAC in your cluster (i.e. if RBAC is not enabled for your cluster, this value must be false).